-Osaka has two major city centre’s: kita (north in Japanese) referring to the Umeda area and the Dotonbori and Namba area which is called minami (south in Japanese).
+Osaka has two major city centre’s: kita (north) referring to the Umeda area, and the Dotonbori and Namba area which is called minami (south).
 Kita, or Umeda, is the city’s transportation and business hub.
-The area has undergone a major facelift over the last years and has become the political, economic and cultural center of Osaka and Kansai district.
+The area has undergone a major facelift over the last few years and has become the political, economic, and cultural center of Osaka.
 Here we recommend 6 places to visit in Umeda.

 1. Umeda Sky Building

 This unique modern architecture is one of the major landmarks of Osaka.
-Directly connected to JR Osaka station and Hankyu Umeda station, Umeda Sky Building is made out of offices, showrooms, event spaces, restaurants, shops, movie theaters, and observatory.
+Directly connected to JR Osaka station and Hankyu Umeda station, Umeda Sky Building consists of offices, showrooms, event spaces, restaurants, shops, movie theaters, and an observatory.

 The most popular feature of Umeda Sky Building is the “Kuchu Teien” observatory which is located on the 39th floor.
-The observatory offers great view of the skyscrapers of Umeda district from the south side.
-From the north side you can see far and wide until Rokkosan mountain range when the weather permits.
+The observatory offers great view of the Umeda district from the south side.
+From the north side you can see as far as the Rokkosan mountain range when the weather permits.
 You can also enjoy the scenery from the “Sky Walk”, an open air deck on the upper level.
-The sunset and night view is also very popular.
+Viewing the sunset and the night sky from here is also very popular.

 Umeda Sky Building